Dipole-quadrupole model and multipole analysis of resonant membrane metasurfaces: Analytical model of reflectance and transmittance

 \subsection{Special cases}

 In the case of $\varphi=0$, when the plane of incidence coincides with the $xz$-plane (Fig.~\ref{fig:str}), the reflection coefficients can be written as:

-The above Eqs.~\eqref{rTE} and \eqref{rTM} include only excited (nonzero) dipole and quadrupole moments, and the coupled moments are grouped into the square brackets (see Table~\ref{tab1}). {The zeros of the expressions inside the square brackets at certain angle $\theta$ (including $\theta=0$) and wavelength $\lambda$ correspond to accidental BIC} \cite{allayarov2024anapole,han2024observation}.
+The above Eqs.~\eqref{rTE} and \eqref{rTM} include only excited (nonzero) dipole and quadrupole moments, and the coupled moments are grouped into the square brackets. {The zeros of the expressions inside the square brackets at certain angle $\theta$ (including $\theta=0$) and wavelength $\lambda$ correspond to accidental BIC} \cite{allayarov2024anapole,han2024observation}.
 Furthermore, certain quadrupole contributions have $\sin2\theta$ or $\cos2\theta$ angular dependence.
 Hence, at $\theta=45^{\circ}$, the corresponding contributions can either have maximum angular contribution or vanish.
 For example, in Eq.~\eqref{rTE}, the term proportional to $M_{xz}$ vanishes since $\cos (2 \cdot 45^{\circ})=0$, although $M_{xz} \neq 0$.
 These angular dependencies can additionally be used for tuning spectral features of metasurfaces.

 Note that information on which multipole moments are coupled with each other in the metasurface follows from the application of the symmetry approach given in Ref.~\cite{allayarov2024multiresonant}, taking into account oblique illumination.
+Specifically, in Ref.~\cite{allayarov2024multiresonant}, it is explained how and which multipoles couple under normal incidence excitation, while from Ref.~\cite{allayarov2025analytical} one can understand it for dipoles excited under oblique incidence.
+In the general case where high order multipoles are considered, by visualizing the spectral dependency of multipole moments, one can identify which multipoles are coupled, since around a resonance coupled multipoles will also have a resonant response.
+Based on these information one can construct the Table~\ref{tab1}, which shows it for dipoles and quadrupoles in the case of arbitrary angle of incidence.